AnthonyMRodrigues/docsreactnative/docs/Debugging.md

 The debugger will receive a list of all project roots, separated by a space.
 For example, if you set `REACT_DEBUGGER="node /path/to/launchDebugger.js --port 2345 --type ReactNative"`, then the command `node /path/to/launchDebugger.js --port 2345 --type ReactNative /path/to/reactNative/app` will be used to start your debugger.

 > Custom debugger commands executed this way should be short-lived processes, and they shouldn't produce more than 200 kilobytes of output.

+## Safari Developer Tools

+You can use Safari to debug the iOS version of your app without having to enable "Debug JS Remotely".

+* Enable Develop menu in Safari: `Preferences → Advanced → Select "Show Develop menu in menu bar"`
+* Select your app's JSContext: `Develop → Simulator → JSContext`
+* Safari's Web Inspector should open which has a Console and a Debugger

+However, there are some disadvantages:

+1. No sourcemaps when debugging
+2. Every time the app is reloaded (using live reload, or by manually reloading), a new JSContext is created.
+Choosing "Automatically Show Web Inspectors for JSContexts" saves you from having to select the latest JSContext manually.

 ## React Developer Tools